fuzzylabs/website/hugo/content/blog/smart-insole-analytics-step-by-step.md

     return matching_rows[column].count()
 ```

-With this approach there are a number of problems.
-First, we can't assume that every footstep will reach the same maximum pressure reading, so we must adapt our threshold in order to get a more realistic measurement.
-A more significant problem is that we're not taking all of sensors into account and furthermore, the sensor readings can be a little bit noisy, which can lead to false-positives while counting steps.
+With this approach there are a number of problems, but the most significant is that we're not taking into account all of sensors and furthermore, the sensor readings can be a little bit noisy, which can lead to false-positives while counting steps.

 A better method can be found in [A comparative study of smart insole on real-world step count](https://ieeexplore.ieee.org/document/7405425) *(Feng Lin et al, 2015 IEEE Signal Processing in Medicine and Biology Symposium)*.

-The authors first calculate the average pressure across all sensors:
+The authors first calculate the average pressure across all sensors.
+We'll do the same, calculating the mean with `axis=1` so that we get a time series with one column that represents the average of all sensors for each point in time.

 ```python
 p_avg = pressure_data.mean(axis=1)